Yet for your sake we are killed all day long; we are accounted as sheep for the slaughter – Psalm 44:22

 ‘No greater love is there than this, that a man lay down his life for his friends,’ – Jesus (John 15:13)

-Love can be measured in the amount of suffering a person is willing take for the object of his love.
+Love can be measured in the amount of suffering a person is willing to endure for the object of his love.
 For example, would you give up all your money to save someone you loved?
 Would you give up your house, your car, your education, your health?
 If your child was held by a terrorist and threatened with death unless you agreed to vile torture, would you consent?
 I don’t know one parent that would not.

 Does God love less than we love our children?
 Not even close.
 God’s capacity to love is infinitely greater than ours.
 And there is no greater way that God could demonstrate that love to us than to send His Son to offer up His life on the torturous cross.